 Yeats had a different opinion regarding the outfits of the little creatures.
 He believed that those solitary creatures, the leprechauns, wore red jackets while the Trooping Fairies- supposedly creatures that resembled them a bit- wore green and that was where the confusion came from.
 Yeats described their jackets as attires that had seven rows of buttons.
-Besides, he stated in one of his writings that, in Ulster, these creatures wear an elevated hat on which they jump to a wall and swirls.
+Besides, he stated in one of his writings that, in Ulster, these creatures wear an elevated hat on which they jump to a wall and swirl.
 They do so and balance themselves on the point of the hat while letting their heels in the air; those gestures meant they were up to something wicked.

 David Russell McAnally

 McAnally’s opinion seemed to pretty much resemble that of Yeats.
-He stated that they wore little red jackets with gray or black stocking and a hat.
+He stated that they wore little red jackets with grey or black stocking and a hat.
 Again, despite the tiny size of those creatures, their faces had wrinkles and they looked old and waned.

-Since the leprechauns’ appearance differs according to the region they come from, McAnally, depicted how each leprechaun from each region nearly looked like.
+Since the leprechauns’ appearance differs according to the region they come from, McAnally depicted how each leprechaun from each region nearly looked like.
 The depictions included all of the following ones:

-- Leprechauns that came from the Northern side of Ireland wore military red coat that had white breeches.
+- Leprechauns that came from the Northern side of Ireland wore a military red coat that had white breeches.
 They also wore pointed hats on which they stand with their heels in the air.

 - A Tipperary leprechaun wore “an antique slashed jacket of red, with peaks all round and a jockey cap, also sporting a sword, which he uses as a magic wand”.

-- Monaghan’s leprechauns wore red coats along a green vest with white breeches and black stockings.
+- Monaghan’s leprechauns wore red coats along with a green vest with white breeches and black stockings.
 They also had shiny shoes on and long hats that they used as weapons.

-William Allingham was an Irish poet that had multiple of poems during the 18th century.
+William Allingham was an Irish poet that had multiple poems during the 18th century.
 He had a poem called The Lepracaun, which literally meant the fairy shoemaker.
 The latter sometimes referred to the poem as well.
 In this poem, he described the little fairies as follows:

 “A wrinkled, wizen’d, and bearded Elf,